 Because of its location (not to mention its unique interior style and features), Palacio das Especiarias has become one of the most popular hotels in Lisbon.
 Accordingly, restaurants and stores are all over the area, surrounding this traditional hotel like a beauty.

-If you’re craving for legit Portuguese and Japanese seafood cuisines, then head to Sea Me.
+If you have a legit craving for Portuguese and Japanese seafood cuisine, then head to Sea Me.
 Then, there’s Sanskar Nepal and Casa da India, two of the finest Indian restaurants in the city.
 Tasca Do Chico is one of the top choices when it comes to tasty Portuguese dishes, served in a cozy, traditional bar.
 And for the best burgers in town, visit A Cultura do Hambúrguer.
 To satisfy your sweet tooth visiting the nearby pastry shop Manteigaria is a must.
 They specialize in the iconic Portuguese custard pies, Pastel de nata and will leave your palate beyond content.